Blog

 A drunk driving accident case relies on specific types of evidence to prove the other driver’s impairment.
 A specialized lawyer knows exactly what to look for and how to get it.
 This includes the official police report, breathalyzer or blood test results, and any video footage from the officer’s dashcam or bodycam showing the field sobriety test.
 They will also track down and interview witnesses who saw the driver’s behavior before or during the crash.
 Gathering and correctly interpreting this evidence is crucial for building a strong foundation for your claim and demonstrating the driver’s negligence.

-Identifying All Sources of Insurance Coverage
+Finding All Sources of Compensation

 Your lawyer’s job is to find every possible source of compensation to cover your losses.
 In a DUI case, this often goes beyond the drunk driver’s own insurance policy, which may not be enough to cover serious injuries.
 An experienced attorney will investigate other avenues for recovery.
 This could include your own Uninsured/Underinsured Motorist (UM/UIM) coverage or even identifying a third party who may be liable, such as a bar or restaurant that knowingly over-served the driver.
 This thorough approach helps ensure you have the best chance at a full financial recovery.

-Arguing for Punitive Damages
+Making a Strong Case for Punitive Damages

 In Florida, when someone’s actions are especially reckless, you may be able to seek punitive damages.
 These are meant to punish the wrongdoer and discourage others from similar behavior.
 Drunk driving is a classic example of the type of gross negligence that can warrant these damages.
 However, securing them isn’t automatic.
 Your lawyer must build a compelling argument showing the driver acted with intentional disregard for the safety of others.
 An attorney experienced in DUI cases knows how to present this argument effectively to maximize your potential compensation beyond just covering your medical bills and lost wages.